 ➡️ Sore throat

-Other ways to prevent flu in your child include maintaining good personal hygiene and avoiding direct contact with any other person who has flu.
-Encourage the following in your child:
+In addition to vaccination, promoting good personal hygiene and avoiding direct contact with individuals who have the flu are essential preventive measures.
+Encourage the following practices in your child:

-➡️ Not to touch nose or mouth without washing hands
+➡️ Avoiding touching the nose or mouth without washing hands

 ➡️ Loss of appetite